How to apply for access to data from health registries and health studies

 Exemption from the duty of confidentiality

-The data stored in NIPH’s health registries and health surveys is confidential, so an exemption from the duty of confidentiality must be obtained.
+The data stored in NIPH’s health registries and health surveys are confidential, so an exemption from the duty of confidentiality must be obtained.
 Exemptions from the duty of confidentiality may be obtained through the consent of the data subject or via another exemption, e.g. a decision concerning exemption from the duty of confidentiality from:

 - Regional Committees for Medical and Health Research Ethics (REC), for research on health data